Overview

 Maria Iavarone, Professor, Department of Physics, College of Science and Technology; PhD, University of Napoli Federico II.

-Mihaela Ignatova, Selma Lee Bloch Brown Assistant Professor in Mathematics, Department of Mathematics, College of Science and Technology; PhD, University of Southern California.
+Mihaela Ignatova, Selma Lee Bloch Brown Associate Professor in Mathematics, Department of Mathematics, College of Science and Technology; PhD, University of Southern California.

 Susan A. Jansen-Varnum, Professor, Department of Chemistry, College of Science and Technology; PhD, University of Missouri-St. Louis.